🎁 FREE delivery from 60€ of purchase in mainland France!

-Do dietary supplement labels seem indecipherable to you?
-Bioavailability, excipients, dosage form...
+Do supplement labels seem indecipherable to you?
+Bioavailability, excipients, dosage forms...
 These technical terms turn a simple wellness purchase into an obstacle course.

 At Pure Lab Nutrition, we believe that understanding what you consume is a fundamental right.
-That's why we've created this handy glossary: clear, jargon-free definitions to help you become an informed consumer.
+That's why we've created this practical lexicon: clear, jargon-free definitions to make you an informed consumer.

 Absorption

-It is the passage of nutrients from your intestine to your blood to then be distributed throughout your body.
+This is the passage of nutrients from your intestine into your blood to then be distributed throughout your body.

 Not all nutrients are absorbed in the same way or with the same efficiency.
-For example, standard vitamin C is only about 25% absorbed.
-Therefore, the form and timing of your supplements are crucial to their effectiveness, sometimes improving nutrient absorption.
+For example, standard vitamin C is only absorbed at about 25%.
+This is why the form and timing of taking your supplements are crucial for their effectiveness, sometimes to improve nutrient absorption.

 Amino Acids